KiboSoftware/kibo-fulfillment-workflows/docs/Extensibility-Use-Cases.md

 1. Deploy your custom project and test creating a new instance of process with ID: __YOUR_DEVCENTER_ACCOUNT_KEY__.__YOUR_CUSTOM_WORKFLOW_NAME__

 # In a BPM workflow, call another REST service asynchronously
-This use case will illustrate how to use REST service response data to make flow decisions and provide input to other steps in the process.
+This use case will illustrate how to call an external REST service *asynchronously* and use the response data to make flow decisions as well as provide input to subsequent steps in the process.

+Asynchronous work can be achieved in multiple ways with jBPM.
+A simple approach could be adding a parallel gateway to your workflow, introducing logically asynchronous branches which start executing near instantaneously.
+For low-level control, custom work item handlers can be implemented using Java's built-in asynchronous programming features or third-party libraries.
+The jBPM services library also provides a [AsyncWorkItemHandler](https://github.com/kiegroup/jbpm/blob/master/jbpm-services/jbpm-executor/src/main/java/org/jbpm/executor/impl/wih/AsyncWorkItemHandler.java) which can be registered within your project and provided custom command classes & behavior options, such as custom retry configuration.
+For Kibo Fulfillment, these low-level approaches would need to be carefully designed and approved for use in a production environment.

+With the current version of jBPM, another approach is available which leverages the Java Executor framework and a distributed scheduler.
+Workflow tasks can be marked as asynchronous using the `Is Async` checkbox within the __Implementation/Execution__ section of the task properties editor.
+With this service-level support in place, when the flow of execution reaches a `Is Async` task, a corresponding job will be scheduled which ultimately runs work item specific handler operations in a separate thread.
+This will be the focus of this exercise.

+You will be building on the custom Kibo Fulfillment process implemented in the section entitled, "[In a BPM workflow, call another REST service synchronously](#in-a-bpm-workflow-call-another-rest-service-synchronously)."
+If you have not already completed that exercise, please do so before proceeding.

-The following assumes you have already setup your project with the REST work item handler and created a custom Kibo Fulfillment Workflow as documented in the section entitled, "[In a BPM workflow, call another REST service synchronously](#in-a-bpm-workflow-call-another-rest-service-synchronously)."
+The following assumes you have already [setup your project with the REST work item handler](#setup-your-project-to-use-the-rest-work-item-task-and-handler) and [created a custom Kibo Fulfillment Workflow](#create-a-custom-kibo-fulfillment-workflow) which makes a *synchronous* REST call.

 The resulting custom fulfillment workflow:

 ![Example custom fulfillment workflow async](/docs/images/example_custom_workflow_calling_weather_api_async.png)

-### Create a custom Kibo Fulfillment Workflow
+## Create a custom Kibo Fulfillment Workflow using an asynchronous task
 NOTE: A non-interrupting start event does not stop or interrupt the execution of the containing or parent process.

-## In a BPM workflow, signal to advance when stopped at a user task
+# In a BPM workflow, signal to advance when stopped at a user task
 This use case will illustrate how to move a process to the next step when stopped at a human user task using an external signal.